Surbhi-sys/Jungle-Zooo/README.md

  Ganache
  Solidity

- To RUN
+ ***To RUN

- 1. Clone this repository in your system clone https://github.com/Surbhi-sys/Jungle-Zooo.git
+ **1 Clone this repository in your system

+     clone https://github.com/Surbhi-sys/Jungle-Zooo.git

- 2. Run the development console. truffle develop
+ **2. Run the development console.

+        truffle develop

- 3. Compile and migrate the smart contracts.
+ **3. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with truffle.

        compile
        migrate

-4. Open another ternminal and Run the liteserver development server (outside the development console) for front-end hot reloading.
+**4. Open another ternminal and Run the liteserver development server (outside the development console) for front-end hot reloading.
 Smart contract changes must be manually recompiled and migrated.

 // Serves the front-end on http://localhost:3000